 Previous FUSE Fellows have tackled a range of community challenges on topics including public safety, education technology, workforce development and sustainability.
 Examples of FUSE Fellows work include the creation of the Silicon Valley Talent Partnership, the development of a strategy to clean up neighborhoods in Los Angeles, and the establishment of new online resources for educators in California.

-FUSE Fellows receive training throughout their fellowship drawing from the best practices of leading for-profit, public and social sector organizations, including McKinsey & Company, Stanford Institute of Design (d.school), and the Harvard Kennedy School.
-They also receive hands-on support from a host champion within the local government, an executive coach and the larger FUSE community of staff, alumni and advisors.
+FUSE Fellows receive ample learning opportunities throughout their fellowship drawing from the best practices of leading for-profit, public and social sector organizations.
+They also receive hands-on support from a host champion within the local government, as well as an executive coach and the larger FUSE community of staff, alumni and advisors.

 - 15+ years of professional experience, particularly in the private sector